HILLYARD The Man, His Boats, and Their Sailors

 Buy the book – available from all good booksellers and from Fernhurst Books

 Also available as an eBook for Kindle on Amazon or for Apple devices from the iBooks Store

 ASTRONAUTS OF CAPE HORN

-To be published as a Hardback and eBook by The Conrad Press on 1 September 2018 and to be launched at the Southampton Boat Show 2018 (between 14-24 September) RRP: £16.99.
+Published as a Hardback and eBook by The Conrad Press on 1 September 2018 and launched at the Southampton Boat Show 2018.
+RRP: £16.99.